 To prevent fungal nails, you need to get rid of all the things fungus loves.
 They like to feed on dead tissue, so proper hygiene like nail trimming and keeping the skin on your feet clean is a first step.

 They love warm, moist areas, so do what you can to maintain dry feet.
 That means drying them well after washing, wearing socks and shoes that breathe so sweat doesnt build up, and airing them out now and then during the day.
-It may also mean treating hyperhidrosis (excessive perspiration or sweaty feet) if that is a problem for you.
+It may also mean treating hyperhidrosis (excessive perspiration) if that is a problem for you.

 You also need to take care not to make contact with these microorganisms or spread them.
 That means wearing foot protection in showers, pool decks, saunas, and gyms.
 It also means not sharing socks, shoes, pedicure tools, or bath linens with another person.
 If you treat or touch a fungal nail, make sure you wash your hands before touching anything else.